doyougnu/hs-opt-handbook.github.io/src/glossary.rst

    Reproducer : Debugging

       A reproducer is the smallest known program that induces incorrect behavior in the system.
 See :ref:`Make it fail` for more.

+   Saturated

+      An application of a function, constructor, or builtin to a number of arguments is called *saturated* if and only if the exact number of the arguments the function, constructor or builtin expects are present in the application.
+For example, the application ``(+) 1 2`` is saturated because ``(+)`` expects exactly two arguments and these arguments are present in the application.
+In contrast, ``(+) 1`` is :term:`unsaturated` because ``(+)`` expects two arguments but has only been given one in this case.
+      See also :term:`oversaturated` for an example when an application provides more arguments than expected.

+   Scrutinee

+      The scrutinee of a case-expression is the expression that the case-expression evaluates.
+For example, in the expression ``case sum [1..10] of ...`` the scrutinee is the expression ``sum [1..10]``.

    Sharing